HeZhang1994/hypergraph-matching/README.md

 # Envirment
 The code has been tested on a PC machine with Windows 7/8 system, using MATLAB2013a.

-Running this code requires the executation of the `siftWin32.exe` program file, which can only execute on Windows operating system!
+Running this code requires firstly the executation of the `siftWin32.exe` on Windows operating system!